The adventures of Ed & Johnny—

 “Sturges never wrote anything like this!”
 Ed said.

-“I’ll bet not,” Mankiewicz said.
-“You’ve got to promise to come tell me about it before you’ve won your beachhead on the shores of immortality.”
+“Then I’ll be there too,” Mankiewicz said, “if you promise to tell me this idea before you’ve won your beachhead on the shores of immortality.”

 “Aye aye, sir!”
 Ed said.
 And as they hurried off they heard Mankiewicz saying, “Can you take shorthand, honey?”

 The typewriter was soon shooting bullets again, but five minutes later they hit another snag.
-“Oh, crap,” Johnny suddenly blurted.
+“Oh, crap,” Johnny blurted.
 “This Pedro’s marrying the number two doll.
 He’s supposed to be a good guy!
 How the hell did we miss that before?”

 “Let me see that!”
 Ed said, snatching the script out of Johnny’s hands.
 He scanned a few pages and his face went white.
 “Christ.
 We’ll have to go back and rewrite the earlier stuff.
 Who ever heard of rewriting a rewrite?”